lindacom/Laravel/COMPLETED-PROJECTS/shopping-cart/README.md

 Create the models
 -------------------
 1. Cart model - items are grouped in the item array
+2 Product model - uses books table
+3. Purchase model - one to one relationship - a purchase belongs to a user
+4. User model - one to many relationship - a user has many purchases.
+One to one relationship - a user has one profile

 Create the view pages
 ----------------------